jgorman/wifi-watch/README.md

 holding up since you began recording hours or days ago.

-wifi-watch will run ping every second and refresh the current line with the current counts.
+wifi-watch will run ping every second and refresh the status line with the current counts.
 At the end of an accounting period the current counts are saved as a history line and a new accounting period begins.